 A well deserved place in our best boxing betting apps list!

 Ladbrokes New Customer offer

 2 – Paddy Power app

 Paddy Power has made its name by offering punters great offers.
 At the moment keep your eyes open for the ‘Paddy Power Play’ with new and original promotions being offered every day on a variety of high-profile sporting events – boxing included.

 Paddy Power New Customer Offer

 Paddy Power’s welcome bonuses have always been popular with punters, and their latest one is no different – A £20 risk free bet.
-Simply make your initial bet £20 and if it loses you will get your £20 back in cash.
-Significant terms from Paddy Power about the £20 risk free bet are below.
+Simply make your initial bet £20 and get money back in cash if it loses.
+Significant terms from Paddy Power about the free bet are below.

 3 – Betfair app

 The Betfair app is definitely one to have in your punting portfolio when it comes to betting on boxing as they’re invariably competitively priced on most markets, especially round betting.
 The exchange is also a good indicator of where the big money is going.

 Betfair New Customer Offer